dj1ch/minigotchi/INSTALL.md

 #### How I am testing
 clone the github repo, then cd into it.

-`cd minigotchi`
+- `cd minigotchi`
-`mkdir build`
+- `mkdir build`
-`cmake ..`
+- `cmake ..`
-`make`
+- `make`

-from here it should generate the stuff needed for the pico.
+from here it should generate the stuff needed for the esp8266
 #### Note
-The pico itself doesn't really have a hard disk.
-The "disk" that gets mounted on your computer is just a dummy.
-Whatever you put on there will be copied to the actual memory/ram.
+We dropped support for the pico, but there is a project out there for the pico w.